voraciousKobald/dpatch/README.md

 *   SUDO
 *   squashfs-tools
 ## WHAT IT IS
 -   This utility assists you in loading your own personal scripts/files into (almost) any Live ISO image you wish.
+Also supports extensions to do further manipulation of the squashfs before compilation, check out extension_examples!

 ## HOW TO USE IT
 -   First, make sure you have git installed, and enter `git clone https://github.com/voraciousKobald/dpatch` into your terminal and navigate to the cloned repository and run `bash SETUP`, this will add an alias to your `~/.bashrc` and create